Pony of the Americas - POA - Ponies & Breeds

 Pony of the Americas-POA Article and Photos Copyrighted - see credits below

-The new breed Pony of the Americas was promoted under the abbreviation of POA, as a pony well-suited for children and young adolescents for all kinds of equestrian activities.
-Strict guidelines were formulated and followed.
-To be registered, a pony had to measure between a 44 inches and a maximum of 52 inches.
+In the beginning, to be registered, a pony had to measure between a 44 inches and a maximum of 52 inches.
 The head had to show Appaloosa characteristics, but with a dished face like an Arab.
 The body had to be muscled like a Quarter Horse's, and Appaloosa coloring was a must, and unmistakenly so at a distance of 40 feet.
-The Pony Of the Americas should be shown under saddle only by children resp. youths, and adults could only show the ponies at halter or hitched to a cart.
+The Pony of the Americas should be shown under saddle only by children .
+Adults could only show the ponies at halter or hitched to a cart.
 Naturally, the animals had to be gentle and easy to train, and had to be of riding horse conformation.

 The gaits of a POA are the regular walk, which should be a long, easy stride, true and flat-footed.
 The Pony Of the Americas does a western jog, soft, relaxed, and quiet, with a definite two-beat cadence.
 It must never resemble a running walk, nor should it be rough or stilted.
 The speed and stride should be compatible with the pony's size.
 The English trot should be a free-moving, ground-covering stride, executed in a long, low frame.
 Excessive knee or hock action is undesirable.
 Quick, short strides are discriminated against.
 The lope or canter should be rolling and comfortable to sit, with strong emphasis on a natural three-beat, soft lope.